andyydongg/CIS-1051-Final-Project/README.md

 When I was coding the animation, I started off with hard coding every point that made up the picture.
 After a couple days, I noticed that it could be easily done by using a for i in range statements siamiar to what we had learned in class for python.

-There are pictures thayt are linked uploaded, this was originally suppose to be used for the website.
+There are pictures that are linked uploaded, these pcitures were originally suppose to be used for the website.
 But later was replaced by Javascript code.

 The project is incompplete as I have added a lot of buttons, links and pages.
 I was able to code a small portion of those.